-Independent directors shall maintain independence within the scope of their directorial duties, and may not have any direct or indirect interest in the Company.
 The professional qualifications, restrictions on both shareholding and concurrent positions held, determination of independence, method of nomination and other requirements with regard to the independent directors shall be set forth in accordance with the Securities and Exchange Act, Regulations Governing Appointment of Independent Directors and Compliance Matter for Public Companies, and the rules and regulations of the Taiwan Stock Exchange or GreTai Securities Market.

 The Company shall stipulate the scope of duties of the independent directors and empower them with manpower and physical support related to the exercise of their power.
-The Company or other board members shall not restrict or obstruct the performance of duties by the independent directors.
+The Company or other board members shall not obstruct, reject or circumvent the performance of duties by the independent directors.

-The Company shall stipulate the remuneration of the directors, under its articles of incorporation, or by resolution of its shareholders meeting.
+The Company shall stipulate the remuneration of the directors, under its articles of incorporation according to applicable laws and regulations.
 The remuneration of the directors shall fully reflect the personal performance and the long-term management performance of the Company, and shall also take the overall operational risks of the Company into consideration.
 Different but reasonable remuneration from that of other directors may be set forth for the independent directors.